Majdi Halabi: Background

 Halabi was born in 1985 to Nazmi Halabi, an employee at the Friends of the Israel Defense Forces, and Fahmiya Halabi, in the Druze village of Daliyat al-Karmel, located on Mount Carmel.
-Halabi began his mandatory military service in the IDF in the Israeli Air Force at a Be'er sheva campus of the Israeli Air And Space technical college but had difficulties serving at the place and as a result he lowered his Medical Profile and was transferred to serve in a vehicle workshop of the Ordnance Corps, at a maintenance and rehabilitation (מרכז שיקום ואחזקה) base located near Haifa.
+Halabi began his mandatory military service in the IDF in the Israeli Air Force at a Be'er sheva campus of the Israeli Air and Space Technical College but had difficulties serving at the place and as a result he lowered his Medical Profile and was transferred to serve in a vehicle workshop of the Ordnance Corps, at a maintenance and rehabilitation (מרכז שיקום ואחזקה) base located near Haifa.
 When Halabi asked to raise his Medical Profile back in order to be transferred back to his old unit he was refused.
 During his military service Halabi became an absentee several times from the military bases in which he served.

 The disappearance and search efforts

 Halabi disappeared on Tuesday, May 24, 2005, while he attempted to hitchhike from his village to his Ordnance Corps camp near Tirat Carmel, without carrying any weapons.
 At the time of his disappearance, he had served in the Israel Defense Forces (IDF) for five months.

-In his parents testimony given afterwards they claimed that he was last seen in civilian clothes and that he took with him a small bag, in which he presumably carried his IDF uniform.
+In his parents' testimony given afterwards, they claimed that he was last seen in civilian clothes and that he took with him a small bag, in which he presumably carried his IDF uniform.
 Nevertheless, additional witnesses claimed to have seen him in uniform.
 A witness from Halabi's village stated that he saw Halabi around 15:30 at the grocery store of the village, buying a beverage can, and further investigation revealed that he had pulled out 50 NIS from an ATM in his village before his disappearance.
 Various officers involved in the case claimed after the fact that there were a number of contradictions in the testimonies of his family members regarding his apparel, and the day and time he was last seen.

 Two days after his disappearance, Halabi's commanding officers visited his home in order to inquire about his whereabouts.
-As a result, and a search was launched by Halabi's family, aided by Halabi's friends and the various residents of Daliyat al-Karmel.
+As a result, a search was launched by Halabi's family, aided by Halabi's friends and the various residents of Daliyat al-Karmel.
 Searches were conducted in the village, on nearby beaches, in Haifa and in the Krayot and in the forests of Mount Carmel.
 The searches were even expanded later on to Tiberias and Eilat, after the family received information that someone similar to Halabi was seen in those cities.
 Throughout his first week of disappearance the IDF did not assist the family in their searches for Halabi.
 The local media reported in many occasions about the disappearance and the search efforts, but the matter got almost no exposure in the national media outlets.
 This fact was later on severely criticized by many officials, among them the head of the Druze community in Israel, Sheikh Mowafaq Tarif.